 particularly life after death.
 The late nineteenth century was the era of spiritualism and

 psychical research.
-Jung's doctoral dissertation was not medical research but the
+Carl Gustav Jung's doctoral dissertation was not medical research but

-investigation of a medium, his maternal cousin, Hélène Preiswerk.
-Another route, which
+the investigation of a medium, his maternal cousin, Hélène Preiswerk.
+Another route,

-Jung condemned, was to seek inspiration from the East.
-A third route was to reinterpret
+which Carl Gustav Jung condemned, was to seek inspiration from the East.
+A third route was

-religion as symbolic, an enterprise Jung embraced enthusiastically in The Psychology of
+to reinterpret religion as symbolic, an enterprise Carl Gustav Jung embraced

 As yet, other than Noll's hostile and emotive work, there has been little examination of